Back to news

 Here are a few of the activities we’ve introduced to support some of our female residents so far:

-• Our sewing for wellbeing sessions has improved the economic stability of four customers who, since joining the group, have started their own Etsy store.
+• Our sewing for wellbeing sessions has improved the economic stability of four residents who, since joining the group, have started their own Etsy store.

 • Supporting small grassroots charities with female directors.